We provide free immunisations as set out by the National Immunisation Program.

-Council's immunisation team will visit all secondary school within the shire in Term 3 and provide the free Meningococcal W Vaccination to Years 10, 11 and 12 students.
-This program will cease on the 31 December 2017.
+Council's immunisation team will visit all secondary school within the shire in and provide the free Meningococcal W Vaccination to Year 10 students.

 Students will be offered the following vaccine:

-Any adolescents not in secondary school but of an equivalent age for those school years will also be eligible for the free vaccine.
+Any adolescents not in secondary school but of an equivalent age for that school year will also be eligible for the free vaccine.
 See our immunisation timetable(PDF, 2MB) for times and locations to receive your immunisation.

 For more information regarding the Meningococcal vaccine please visit the Better Health Channel or contact Council's Health Department on 03 5422 0333.